ypresto/scabbard/README.md

 Please open issue if you want belows or other things to be implemented.

-- Component holders can be replaced using HashMap and ActivityLifecycleCallbacks.
 - Creating ComponentHelper to cast is not efficient way.
 Code generation maybe useful to automate it.
 - Singleton scope kept during configuration change (i.e. orientation change)